Skip to content

 mHC Complete Architecture

-The flow is:
+The flow through each block is:

-1. n input streams enter the block
+1. Input: \(n\) parallel residual streams enter the layer.

-3. Transformer block processes the aggregated input
+3. Computation: The standard Transformer block (Attention or MLP) processes the single aggregated vector.

 Infrastructure: Making It Practical